NCAlgebra/NC/DOCUMENTATION/PREAMBLE/NCGB.md

 	a ** b ** a -> a
 	b ** a ** b -> b

-In this case the Gröbner basis cannot quite *solve* the problem but it remarkably produces the necessary condition for existence of
+In this case the Gröbner basis cannot quite *solve* the equations but it remarkably produces the necessary condition for existence of
 solutions:
 $$
 	0 = a \, b \, c - c = a \, a^\dag c - c
 $$